aliyun/terraform-provider-alicloud/website/docs/d/yundun_bastionhost_instances.html.markdown

   * `instance_status` - The instance's status.
   * `public_network_access` - The instance's public network access configuration.
   * `security_group_ids` - The instance's security group configuration.
+  * `tags` - A map of tags assigned to the bastionhost instance.